alvayus/sPyBlocks/README.md

-# Neural Logic Blocks
+# sPyBlocks

-This repository contains an open source Python package that provides researchers with a new toolkit of Spiking Neural Networks (SNN)-based building blocks that emulate the behavior of associated digital components.
+sPyBlocks is an open-source Python package that provides researchers with a new toolkit of Spiking Neural Networks (SNN)-based functional blocks that emulate the behavior of digital components.
 Therefore, these spiking blocks are useful for developing bio-inspired applications, which can be very useful especially for neuromorphic engineers.
-The toolkit has been developed using PyNN and SpyNNaker software packages and SpiNNaker hardware platform, more information in [depencencies](#dependencies) and [hardware platform](#hardware-platform)
+The toolkit has been developed using the sPyNNaker software package and the SpiNNaker hardware platform in conjunction with PyNN, and is compatible with all platforms supported by that package.
+More information in [depencencies](#dependencies) and [hardware platform](#hardware-platform).

-The set of blocks contained in this repository arises from a series of works, which is as follows:
+This package arises as a result of a series of works focused on the construction of spiking neural network blocks:

 - Spike-based building blocks for performing logic operations using Spiking Neural Networks on SpiNNaker.
 International Joint Conference on Neural Networks.
 Padua, Italy, 2022.